Agave field at sunset

 Vinazas

-Distillation waste liquid — environmental concern, some producers recycle as fertilizer...
+Distillation waste liquid — environmental concern, some recycle as fertilizer...